jabratn/hackathon2024/README.md

 DEBUG: Mirror fetch failure for url git://github.com/git/OE4T/linux-tegra-4.9;protocol=https;name=machine;branch=oe4t-patches-l4t-r32.6 (original url: git://github.com/OE4T/linux-tegra-4.9;protocol=https;name=machine;branch=oe4t-patches-l4t-r32.6)
 ```

 Aha: URL should probably be: https://github.com/OE4T/linux-tegra-4.9/.
 Let's try to fix this.
+Mmm, do not know how (yet).
+Repeat bitbake, now it seems to work?
+Perhaps it was a hickup in the git clone?

+However, again, now with WSL2/Ubuntu-22.04 the error `libstdc++.so.6: version `GLIBCXX_3.4.30' not found` is thrown.
+Perhaps try to do this Yocto build from a Ubuntu-22.04 docker image?

 ### Buildroot
 - https://github.com/celaxodon/buildroot/tree/feat/jetson-nano-support-latest/board/nvidia/jetson_nano